 Can you eat the seeds of mini sweet peppers?

-Yes, they have minimal heat. if you have tried spicy food before and feel that you can withstand its low heat you're most welcome to enjoy the goat cheese stuffed mini peppers with seeds.
+Yes, they have minimal heat.
+If you have tried spicy food before and feel you can withstand its low heat, you're most welcome to enjoy the goat cheese stuffed mini peppers with seeds.

 Why you should roast peppers before stuffing them?

 The idea is to match the pepper’s cooking time with the filling.
 The ingredients in this stuffed sweet pepper’s goat cheese filling need a few minutes to get cooked.
-Hence, we roast them prior, just soften the flesh of the pepper.
+Hence, we roast them prior and soften the flesh of the pepper.

 How do you soften peppers quickly?

-In spite of roasting in the oven, microwave for a few minutes to save time.
-To do this, place all the halved mini chili peppers in the microwave Bowl.
-Sprinkle little water and microwave for 2-4 minutes or until it becomes tender.
+Despite roasting in the oven, microwave for a few minutes to save time.
+Place all the halved mini chili peppers in the microwave Bowl to do this.
+Sprinkle a little water and microwave for 2-4 minutes or until it becomes tender.